UnresolvedCold/Portfolio/README.md

   1. Change the html in mailOption (line 30) as per your liking.

 1. Change the html codes from './public' as per your liking.
 1. In './public/js/Projects.js' replace url (line 3) with the firebase cloud url of your database.
 Get the request in JSON format from your database.
-For more information on how I receive database for my portfolio [view this repository]()
+For more information on how I receive database for my portfolio [view this repository](https://github.com/UnresolvedCold/Portfolio-DatabaseRetrival.git)

-* For any queries, you can open a comment here or send me a personal email through my portfolio.
+* For any queries, you can open a comment here or send me a personal email through my [Portfolio](http://www.schwiftycold.gq).